Cray-HPE/docs-csm/install/prepare_compute_nodes.md

    <a name="configure_ilo"></a>

-2. Configure the iLO to use VLAN 4
+2. Configure the iLO to use VLAN 4.
-   1. Connect to BMC WebUI and log in with standard root credentials
+   1. Connect to BMC WebUI and log in with standard root credentials.
       1. From the administrators own machine create an SSH tunnel (-L creates the tunnel, and -N prevents a shell and stubs the connection):
          ```